Jubarjia44/Jubarjia44/README.md

-- 👋 Hi, I’m @Jubarjia44
+- 👋 Hi, I’m @CHAN CHAYLIM.
-- 👀 I’m interested in ...
+- 👀 I’m interested in New knowledge .
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning social. experiment.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaboration on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me Useless thing

 <!---
 Jubarjia44/Jubarjia44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.